-Appalu are deep fried sweets that are prepared to offer as naivedhyam during festivals.
+Appalu are deep fried sweet snack that are prepared to offer as naivedhyam during festivals.
 Traditionally, Appalu are made of homemade rice flour and jaggery.
-Rava appalu is just a variation of the traditional appalu and are made using sooji/ suji / semolina and no other flours are used.
+Here I have shared a rava appalu recipe which is just a variation of the traditional appalu.
+These are made with sooji/ suji / semolina and no other flours are used.

 We make these usually during varalakshmi vratam and dasara navaratri to offer as naivedhyams.
 These are quite easy to make and taste very delicious.